Meet the walk-on from Manhattan who Jerome Tang calls an answered prayer

-MANHATTAN, KS.
-(KSNT)- Nate Awbrey’s journey to joining the Kansas State basketball team is a wild one, but it wasn’t a lengthy journal, literally speaking.
+MANHATTAN, Kan.
+(KSNT)- Nate Awbrey’s journey to joining the Kansas State University (K-State) basketball team is a wild one, but it wasn’t a lengthy journal, literally speaking.

 Awbrey didn’t come to K-State after high school.
 He attended Manhattan Christian College for four years.
 Playing in the Division II National Christian College Athletic Association, Awbrey became the 26th player in school history to score over 1,000 points for the Thunder.

-When Jerome Tang was hired at Kansas State, the MHS grad sent an Instagram message many would think he’d get no response to.
+When Jerome Tang was hired at K-State, the MHS grad sent an Instagram message many would think he’d get no response to.

 “I told him my background,” Awbrey said.
 “I told him my background in basketball, my background in ministry.
 I didn’t know how walk-on situations worked but just reached out to him.”
 Houston, Alabama top AP Top 25; Marquette climbing, Pitt in